Generic semaglutide has arrived in Canada

 What you'll receive

-- Email notification when generic semaglutide prices are first listed
+- Email notification when additional generic semaglutide prices are listed

 - Price comparison across Canadian pharmacies — in your province